Frequently Asked Questions

 Most family matters set to proceed before a Master will proceed.
 These matters may proceed remotely, for safety reasons.
 For more information about how these matters will proceed, see the May 11, 2020 Master’s notice here.

 All family trials will be heard as scheduled by video conference, if all parties are represented by counsel.
 All other trials will be adjourned to June 18, 2021 for rescheduling.
 For more information, see the March 17, 2021 notice here.

 For more information about whether your matter is proceeding, please contact your court centre:

 Child protection dockets are running.
 Child protection dockets from circuit courts will be held in the nearest court centre (Winnipeg, Thompson, The Pas, Dauphin or Portage la Prairie), on the same date the child protection docket was to take place in the circuit court.
-Only lawyers are allowed to appear in person, but are encouraged to do so by phone instead.
+These hearings will be held virtually.
 Parents can participate by having their lawyers call them and put them on speaker phone.

 If you are applying to act as a surety for an accused person and want to address the court, speak to the accused person’s lawyer ahead of the bail hearing.